A20 autoroute: History

 The motorway was proposed to reduce the travel time along the RN20 and to avoid congestion during holiday periods at Châteauroux, Argenton-sur-Creuse, Saint-Benoît-du-Sault, Limoges, Uzerche, Brive, Souillac, Cahors and Montauban.

-Route

 From Vierzon to Martel

-The motorway is managed by the respective DDE in Cher, Indre, Creuse, Haute-Vienne, of Corrèze and Lot.
+The motorway is managed by the respective DIR Centre-Ouest in Cher, Indre, Creuse, Haute-Vienne, of Corrèze and Lot.
 It is a free motorway with 2x2 lanes, with certain sections with 2x3 lanes, for example the by-pass of Limoges.